Saltee Islands

 Walking Trails & Historic Ruins

-A well‑marked, roughly one‑hour loop circles Great Saltee, passing the historic throne of Michael the First, a stone obelisk, and the remnants of 19th‑century farm buildings.
-The trail is uneven, with stairs and steep sections, but rewards walkers with panoramic sea views, sea‑cave glimpses and occasional ship‑wreck debris.
+A well‑marked, roughly one‑hour loop circles Great Saltee, passing the throne of Michael the First, the stone obelisk and the remains of 19th‑century farm buildings.
+The trail includes stairs and steep sections, offering panoramic sea views, sea‑cave glimpses and occasional ship‑wreck debris.

 Photography & Quiet Contemplation

-The dramatic cliffs, abundant wildlife and the ever‑changing Atlantic light make the Saltees a photographer’s dream.
-Remember to stay on the designated path and keep a respectful distance from nesting birds – disturbance is an offence and can jeopardise fragile colonies.
+The ever‑changing Atlantic light, dramatic cliffs and abundant wildlife make the islands a photographer’s paradise.
+Stay on the designated path and keep a respectful distance from nesting sites.

 Practical Information